- Fantastic Team

 Let us start with the methods available for prevention, and then we will move onto what you should do if you already have mice in your car’s engine bay.

 The key element to prevent rodent infestation of your vehicle is to mind where you park it.
 In most cases, vermin find their way in during the night, while the engine is still warm and welcoming.
 If you park near an area where it is likely for vermin to lurk around, it is more likely for them to crawl on your car.
 Such places are unkempt gardens, deep shrubs, piles of firewood, the top of sewer lids, or next to full trash cans.

 Obviously, parking around such places makes your vehicle vulnerable.
 Now, if the weather is hot, your car will most likely not be of any interest to the pests.
 However, during the winter, things are completely different.
-So avoid parking around the above mentioned objects and places, and you will limit the chances of your car being infested.
+So avoid parking around the above-mentioned objects and places, and you will limit the chances of your car being infested.

 Another thing you can do is make sure you park in brightly lit areas.
 Rodents do not like bright lights and will avoid your car.
 If you park in a garage that you are not absolutely sure is vermin free, you can leave the lights on too and you can leave the front bonnet open.